github/docs/content/sponsors/sponsoring-open-source-contributors/about-sponsorships-fees-and-taxes.md

 Alternatively, enterprises and organizations may opt to be billed by recurring invoice.
 For additional information on billing by invoice, please click on [AUTOTITLE](/sponsors/sponsoring-open-source-contributors/paying-for-github-sponsors-by-invoice).

-{% warning %}
+> [!WARNING]

-**Warning:** As of February 23, 2023, GitHub Sponsors does not support PayPal.
+> As of February 23, 2023, GitHub Sponsors does not support PayPal.
 While this only affects GitHub Sponsors, please note that it is still possible to fund GitHub Pro, GitHub Copilot, Actions and Packages, Storage, Codespaces and Git LFS Data using PayPal.

-{% endwarning %}

 {% ifversion enterprise-orgs-sponsors-with-cc %}